 The balance tool mentioned above is essential to the removal of the old balances, and the installation of the new balances.
 The only other tool that can be used for this job is a pair of needle nose vise grips, which can be used in a pinch, but are not nearly as easy to use as a balance tool.
-We sell balance tools at Mobile Screen & Glass for $12.50, and they come in two different types; one for use with single-tip balances, and one for use with double tip balances.
+We sell balance tools at Mobile Screen & Glass, they come in two different types; one for use with single-tip balances, and one for use with double tip balances.
 First, let’s talk about single-tip balances.

 Single-tip Spiral Balances